jasonKercher/fql/README.md

 Benchmarks are performed on 2 tables of generic random data of 2 000 000 records (not including header).
-The gentsv.sh script can be used to build these files:
+The gentsv.sh script can be used to build these files.

 ```sh
 :) ./gentsv.sh 2000000 > t2.temp